-After School Program/Homework Help:
+Before and After School Program/Homework Help:

-All teachers at UMA committed to spending at least one day after school from 2:30-4:00 to be available for their students if they need help with their homework or understanding the class material.
+All teachers at UMA committed to spending at least one day after school from 4:15-5:15 or 8:00am to 9:00am to be available for their students if they need help with their homework or understanding the class material.
 Students were able to stay after to make up work for absences as well.
 The Educational Assistants also remain at least 2 days a week each week to provide help to any students in the core subjects.
 The commitment of 2 days a week by the educational assistants permits UMA to offer the Homework Help to students 4 days a week, Monday through Thursday.